steven-wolfman/ubc-term-finder/dev-story.md

 ## Why didn't running `npx tsc --init` with `build` and `src` directories indicated add include/exclude to tsconfig.json?

 No idea.
 Should we have used one of the ["typescript base configs"](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html#tsconfig-bases) instead??

+## Should we spin off some of the `jest` config into a tutorial?

+Both our handling of `testMatch` in `jest.config.js` and using it in `.eslintrc.js` does not seem to be widely documented.
+If this is a good solution, it might be worth sharing around.